 Planning a Visit

 Arno Deli is located at 179/181 King Street, Newcastle NSW 2300.
 King Street is accessible by foot from Newcastle's CBD and by bus from several surrounding suburbs.
 As with most independent deli operations, visiting earlier in the day tends to give access to fuller counters and more selection, particularly for prepared goods that move quickly through a lunch service.
-Current hours, booking arrangements (if any), and contact details are leading confirmed directly, as this information was not available at time of publication.
-For those building a food-focused day in Newcastle, the King Street address works well as a starting or mid-point alongside the city's other independent food operators.

 Venues like Ormeggio at The Spit in Mosman, Laura at Pt Leo Estate in Merricks, and Lizard Island Resort in Lizard Island represent the higher end of the Australian food and hospitality circuit, where sourcing is embedded into multi-course formats with significant price points.
-The deli format occupies the other end of the same spectrum: the same values, expressed at counter level, for a walk-in price.
+The deli format occupies the other end of the same spectrum: the same values, expressed at counter level, for a walk-in-friendly price.

 Comparison Snapshot